Red Fort – Lal Quila

 Entrance to the fort is through the imposing Lahore Gate, which as its name suggests faces Lahore, now in Pakistan.
 This gate has a special significance for India, since the first war of independence, and has been the venue of many an important speech, delivered by freedom fighters and national leaders of India.

 The main entrance opens on to the Chatta Chowk, a covered street flanked with arched cells, that used to house Delhi’s most skillful jewelers, carpet makers, weavers, and goldsmiths.
 This arcade was also known as the Meena Bazaar, the shopping center for the ladies of the court.
 Just beyond the Chhata Chowk, is the heart of the fort called Naubat Khana, or the Drum House.
 Musicians used to play for the emperor from the Naubat Khana, and the arrival of princes and royalty was heralded from here.

 The Fort also houses the Diwan-i-Amor the Hall of Public Audiences, where the Emperor would sit and hear complaints of the common folk.
 His alcove in the wall was marble-paneled and was set with precious stones, many of which were looted, after the Mutiny of 1857.
 The Diwan-i-Khas is the hall of private audiences, where the Emperor held private meetings.
-This hall is made of marble, and its centre-piece used to be the Peacock Throne, which was carried away to Iran by Nadir Shah in 1739.
+This hall is made of marble, and its center-piece used to be the Peacock Throne, which was carried away to Iran by Nadir Shah in 1739.
 Today, the Diwan-i-Khas is only a pale shadow of its original glory, yet the famous Persian couplet inscribed on its wall reminds us of its former magnificence: “If on earth be an Eden on bliss, it is this, it is this, none but this.“